bozerkins/lu_practical_3_javascript/README.md

 - *Optional* - Complete those who want to practice JavaScript a bit more (0p)
     - Display more statistics about the dataset: age range, different databases in the dataset, different web frameworks in the dataset
     - Explore the dataset.
 That is an actual data from the survey about developers (and check the survey).
-    - Create a form to add records to the page and display them in the table
+    - Add a HTML5 form to add records to the page and display them in the table
-    - Create a simple pagination for the table
+    - Add a simple pagination for the table

 ## Task template